 To separate the two phases from each other the sample is centrifuged, resulting in the formation of distinct aqueous and organic phases.
 Due to the difference in density between the two phases, the aqueous phase will normally form the upper layer.
 However, under certain circumstances the phases may be inverted if the density of the aqueous phase increases due to altered salt concentrations that are greater than 0.5 M. Furthermore, the nucleic acid may partition into the organic phase if the pH of the aqueous solution has not been adequately equilibrated to a value of pH 7.8 - 8.0.

 If needed, the phenol: chloroform extraction step can be performed several times in order to increase DNA purity.
 In addition, to increase DNA recovery, the organic phase can be back-extracted with an aqueous solution that is then added to the previous extract.
 It is also common that following the completion of a phenol: chloroform extraction that one final extraction is carried out using chloroform: isoamly alcohol mixture.
 This is done in order to remove any residual phenol, which may be an inhibitor to PCR as stated in the table 4 above.
+An alternative to phenol:chloroform is the use of chloroform:octanol (24:1) for avoiding the handling of phenol.
 Once the nucleic acid complex has been purified, the DNA can be precipitated.

 In this final stage, the nucleic acid is liberated from the detergent complex.
 For this purpose, the aqueous solution is first treated with a precipitation solution comprised of a mixture of CTAB and NaCl at elevated concentrations, greater than 0.8M.
 The salt is needed to facilitate the formation of the nucleic acid precipitate.
 Sodium acetate may be preferred over NaCl due to its buffering capacity.

 Following the NaCl treatment, 95% alcohol is added to the sample mixture.
 Under these conditions, the detergent, which is more soluble in alcohol than in water, can be washed away, while the nucleic acid will precipitate out of solution.
+The only use of cold isopropanol (-20C) also allows DNA precipitation when NaCl is incorporated from the beginning in the CTAB-based extraction buffer.

 The nucleic acid precipitate is then collected using high speed centrifugation which forces it to collect at the bottom of the sample tube.
 The supernatant is aspirated, leaving a pellet of crude nucleic acids.
 The successive treatments, or washes, with 70% ethanol allows for additional purification of the nucleic acid from any residual salts.
 The nucleic acids can then be resuspended into solution by adding water or other appropriate buffers and is ready to use in downstream applications.

 Chromatography